Onnevan/SelectSimilarGeometry/README.md

 Adjustable tolerance and similarity percentage.

-Can compare using local space (default) or world space coordinates.
+Optional world space comparison instead of local coordinates.

 Works even if objects have different transforms (location, rotation, scale).

-Includes a default shortcut: Ctrl + Shift + G.
+New: Vertex count filtering to skip unrelated objects and improve performance.

+New: Performance optimization — KD-Tree is now built once and reused for faster comparison in large scenes.

 HOW IT WORKS

-The add-on extracts the active object's vertex positions, builds a KD-tree from each candidate object's vertices, then counts how many vertices match within the tolerance.
+The add-on extracts the active object's vertex coordinates and builds a single KD-Tree from them.
+Each candidate object's vertices are then checked against this tree to determine how many match within the tolerance.
 A similarity percentage is calculated using:

 matched_vertices / total_vertices_of_active_object

-If the value is equal or above the similarity threshold, the object is selected.
+If the similarity meets or exceeds the threshold, the object is selected.

-Vertex order does not matter, matching is based on spatial distance.
+Vertex index order is not required to match — all comparisons are spatial.

 INSTALLATION